Generator guideEmail Alias Generator

 When to use which mode

-• Use random for casual signups.
 Newsletters, app trials, one-off shops — anywhere you don't expect to remember the alias.
-Random gives you the strongest anonymity automatically.
+Strongest anonymity by default.

-• Use tagged for inbox power-users.
-If you set up server-side filters by alias prefix, the label.tag pattern (newsletters.acme, shopping.amazon) makes filter rules trivial to write.
+If you set up server-side filters by alias prefix, the label.tag pattern makes filter rules trivial to write.

-• Skip generation entirely if EmailAlias detects you already have an alias for a given site.
-The popup surfaces the existing alias instead of creating a duplicate, so you stay one-to-one between sites and aliases.
+If EmailAlias detects you already have an alias for the site, the popup surfaces the existing alias instead of creating a duplicate — one-to-one between sites and aliases.

 At scale